Claim for some of your employee’s wages if you have put them on furlough or flexible furlough because of coronavirus (COVID-19).

 Individuals with employees that are not employed as part of a business (such as nannies or other domestic staff) are not taxable on grants received under the scheme.
-Domestic staff are subject to Income Tax and NICs on their wages as normal.
+Domestic staff are subject to Income Tax and National Insurance contributions on their wages as normal.

 How to report grant payments in Real Time Information